Are Ketamine Troches Addictive

 What Are Ketamine Troches?

 Ketamine troches are a lozenge dissolved under the tongue.
 They are commonly used for treating depression, anxiety, and other mental health problems.
-They may also be used to treat chronic pain with ketamine, as an alternative to opioids or morphine.
+They may also be used to treat chronic pain with ketamine, as an alternative to medically prescribed opioids or morphine.
 Even though they can be effective, in this form, troches have high addictive potential.

 While ketamine treatment can be effective, more research needs to be done to determine the effective dose and risks of long-term ketamine use.
 Ketamine troches should only be used by adults and are not approved for all age groups.